-His last recommendation when winding down the Goldenbar Report in September of 2006 was for clients to allocate up to a 45% exposure to a short position against the equity averages, and largely the financial sector “XLF”; 40% to a long position in gold bullion (physical or GLD); and a residual core position (15%) in gold equities.
+His last recommendation when winding down the Goldenbar Report in September of 2006 was for clients to allocate up to a 45% exposure to a short position against the equity averages - largely the financial sector “XLF” - 40% to a long position in bullion (physical or GLD); and a residual core position (<15%) in gold equities.

-From March 2008 to January 2009, Mr. Bugos compiled a portfolio of thirteen small cap precious metal juniors to buy during the correction for readers of his Gold & Options Trader (published by Agora Financial).
-These juniors returned an average 275% from the trough in 2008-09 to their peak in 2011, and 248% from his entry prices, significantly outperforming the HUI and other gold share indexes in this period.
+Altogether his portfolio returned an average 275% from the trough in 2008-09 to their peak in 2011, and 248% from the beginning, significantly outperforming the HUI and other gold share indexes in this period.

-Since 2009, Mr. Bugos has been the CEO of his own independent research company (Precious Metals Equity Research), which sells research and subadvisory services to broker-dealers, investment managers, and general providers of financial content.
+Since 2009, Mr. Bugos has also been the CEO of his own independent research company (Precious Metals Equity Research), which sells research and subadvisory services to broker-dealers, investment managers, and general providers of financial content.
 And which provides consulting services to junior mining companies.